 – Ashley Rosser AIF

-Victory Fiduciary Consulting is proud to announce our President Ashley Rosser graduated from the Goldman Sachs 10,000 Small Business Program in April 2018.
+Victory Wealth Partners is proud to announce our President Ashley Rosser graduated from the Goldman Sachs 10,000 Small Business Program in April 2018.
 Designed to create jobs and grow the economy by bringing education, capital and support services to business owners throughout the United States, the Program is funded by a $500M grant from the Goldman Sachs Foundation.
 It was an honor for Ashley to be invited in the program, joining 21 other business owners from various backgrounds and industries.
 It is guided by an advisory council including Babson University, Goldman Sachs CEO Lloyd Blankfein, Bloomberg founder, CEO, and former New York City mayor Michael Bloomberg, and Berkshire Hathaway chairman and CEO Warren Buffett.
 The curriculum has been developed by Babson University and administered by the Community College of Philadelphia.
 Ashley has been working hard to implement the knowledge and experiences she gained during her time as a student.
 Stay tuned for exciting updates this coming year.